 Who is Elon Musk?

-Elon Musk is an American billionaire entrepreneur who is the founder of Spacex (a space agency) and Tesla – an eclectric vehicle company (among others)
+Elon Musk is an American billionaire entrepreneur who is the founder of SpaceX (a space agency) and Tesla – an electric vehicle company (among others)

 Read this article about him and his quest to go to Mars